secretsciencelab/secretcampfire/docs/ADVANCED.md

 Under *Authorization type*, make sure to select *Anonymous usage without user authentication*.
 Leave *Authorization callback URL* empty.
 You may enter anything you want in the remaining fields.
 Click *submit*.

 On the next page, you'll find your `Client ID` and your `Client secret`.
 Save both for your records, but what `secret campfire` needs is the `Client ID`.

-This is what you enter into your blog's `Settings` page.
+Enter your Imgur `Client ID` into your blog's `Settings` page.

 Once you do this, image file upload buttons will be unlocked throughout your blog.